kurtekat/shaiya-episode-6/README.md

 ## Contributors

 Please don't submit a pull request unless I invite you to contribute.
 I can't disable the pull request tab to prevent unwanted contributions.
+Don't open issues to ask off-topic questions.

+## Support

+Please describe the issue(s) clearly and provide reproduction steps.
+The moment the conversation starts to go in circles, it's over.
+Older versions of the software are not supported.